Input

 Browser Compatibility

-Named Entities:All major named entities (&amp;, &lt;, &gt;, etc.) are supported in every browser.
-Some newer named entities may have limited support in older browsers.
+Named Entities: Major named entities like &amp;, &lt;, and &gt; are supported in every browser.
+Some newer names may have limited support in older browsers.

-Numeric Entities:Both decimal (&#38;) and hexadecimal (&#x26;) entities are universally supported across all browsers.
+Numeric Entities: Both decimal and hexadecimal entities are universally supported across browsers.

 Perfect For